Aquilus7/eeglab-assistant/README.md

 # eeglab-assistant
-a collection of function (cca bss, mark insertion for resting data, automatic remove of components ) to assist eeg preprocessing
+eeglab_assistant is a collection of functions to assist eeg anlysis based on eeglab tool box.
+For now it has 3 main functions: ccac, restev, autodc to do blind seperation based on canonical correlation analysis (cca bss), mark insertion for resting data, automatic components remove respectively.
+It can help people with basic matlab coding skill to do preprocessing faster and automatically.